U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 What's up (and down) with gasoline prices?

-The U.S. Energy Information Administration’s (EIA) analysis of the petroleum market points to fluctuations in the price of crude oil as the main contributor to the large changes in gasoline prices the United States has experienced in recent years.
-Crude oil prices are greatly affected by levels of supply relative to actual and expected demand for the petroleum products made from crude oil.
+The U.S. Energy Information Administration’s (EIA) analysis of the petroleum market indicates that fluctuations in the price of crude oil are the main contributing factors to the substantial changes in gasoline prices the United States has experienced in recent years.
+Crude oil prices are affected by levels of supply relative to actual and expected demand for the petroleum products made from crude oil.